Highlights of the Collection - Take Two

 Margaret and Olaus Murie - Wapiti Wilderness (1966)

 Mardy Murie has been described as the "Grandmother of the Conservation Movement" by the Sierra Club and the Wilderness Society.
 She and her husband Olaus were instrumental in the creation of the ANWR and other key conservation measures.
 Each won the Sierra Club's John Muir Award and the Audubon Medal, and Mardy was awarded the Presidential Medal of Freedom.
-This volume is inscribed by Mardy Murie stating that it was a gift from John McPhee, who is also represented in the Collection.
+This volume is inscribed by Mardy Murie stating that it was a gift from the celebrated author John McPhee, who is also represented in the Collection.
 [Link]

 Roderick Nash - Wilderness and the American Mind (1967)